softwaresecured/burp-selenium-scripter/README.md

 Below is a simple script that performs the following actions:
 - Initializes the selenium driver with the host and port of a proxy server ( Burp in most cases )
 - Navigates to the first URL in the login flow
-- Enters the test `admin` in the username and password input fields
+- Enters the text `admin` in the username and password input fields
 - Clicks the submit button
 - Clicks a link available only on a logged in page
 - Updates the burp cookie jar